Find-Friends-Team/find-friends-team/pikidex.md

 Pikidex does not collect any personally identifiable information.

-Pikidex uses third-party service ([Google AdMob](https://policies.google.com/technologies/partner-sites)) to track app usage data and serve ads.
+Pikidex uses third-party service Revenuecat to track app usage data.
 Please review the privacy policy of this third party service for more information regarding how they handle personal data.